 If you want to enjoy tranquility of nature with murmur of rapids, rustling of leaves and chirping of birds near Helsinki city center, VanhaKaupunki/ Helsinki Old Town is the perfect destination for you.
 VanhaKaupunki is that place from where the story of Helsinki began.
 This town, located on the mouth of Vantaa river, is one of the most beautiful places in Helsinki where you can spend a day leisurely, admiring the nature.

 1st time we visited the place on a sunny day in autumn.
-Fall color made this place awesome.
+During fall season this area looks amazing with autumn colour.
+In winter it turns into a fairyland.
 Let’s make a virtual tour to Helsinki Old Town aka Helsinginvanhakaupunki through my clicks.

 Rapids of old town Helsinki /The vanhakaupungin koski: